 Recycling is a key component of modern waste reduction and is the third component of the “Reduce, Reuse and Recycle” waste hierarchy. “

 Why is Recycling Important?

-The benefits are far reaching and everybody gains when people adopt recycling as an everyday habit.
-Whether it is a community effort to help beautify a dirty neighborhood street, or on a larger scale to help a business save hundreds to thousands of dollars on waste management, the advantages of well-maintained recycling program are endless.
+The benefits are far-reaching, and everybody gains when people adopt recycling as an everyday habit.
+Whether it is a community effort to help beautify a dirty neighborhood street or on a larger scale to help a business save hundreds to thousands of dollars on waste management, the advantages of a well-maintained recycling program are endless.

 Common Recyclable Items

 There are so many materials that can be recycled in today’s society; it would take a book to go into detail about each and every one.
 Listed below, however, are a few of the most common recyclable items people come across in their everyday lives.

 Metals that we use in our everyday life are often times recyclable.
 Being a very versatile material, recycling metal takes more than seventy percent less energy than it does to produce a completely new item.

 - Aluminum foil – (As well as bakeware) can easily be recycled.
 By melting down the foil products and simply repurposing, the metal aluminum can be recycled almost infinitely.

 - Aluminum cans – Studies show that Americans drink at least one canned beverage per day while only recycling a little over forty-five percent.
 It would save immense amounts of energy to recycle and reuse them as opposed to making new ones.

 - Steel and tin cans – Things like coffee cans, soup containers, vegetable cans, etc. are one of the most recycled materials in America.
 This is a comforting statistic considering, on average, about 100 million are used daily in the States.